ramwin/django-calm-cache/README.md

    data compression provided by [python-memcached](ftp://ftp.tummy.com/pub/python-memcached/) and [pylibmc](http://sendapatch.se/projects/pylibmc/) respectively
  * `PyLibMCCache` is extended to support binary protocol
- * `PageCacheDecorator` that could be applied to any Django view and conditionally cache responses just like Django standard `CacheMiddleware` and `cache_page` do, but more configurable, explicit and extensible
+ * `ResponseCache` that could be applied to any Django view and conditionally cache responses just like Django standard `CacheMiddleware` and `cache_page` do, but more configurable, explicit and extensible